 Sun, sea, shipwrecks, and a few surprises — here’s what five days on One Happy Island actually looks like.

-We based ourselves at an all-inclusive resort on Palm Beach, and for a trip built around beach time and water activities, the location was perfect.
-Palm Beach is Aruba’s main resort corridor — a long, calm, sheltered stretch of white sand where the water is gentle enough for the whole family and clear enough that you can see your feet in chest-deep water.
+We based ourselves at an all-inclusive resort right on Palm Beach — and for a trip built around beach time and water activities, the location was perfect.
+Palm Beach is Aruba’s main resort strip — a long, calm, sheltered stretch of white sand where the water is gentle enough for the whole family and clear enough that you can see your feet in chest-deep water.
+For families traveling with kids, the calm sheltered water here is genuinely ideal.

 Day 3: Snorkeling & Scuba — Aruba Underwater